 ‘Joy Angels’, filled with grace.”

-“Joy Angels have their pick of roles
+“Joy Angels have their choice of roles,

-And the one that they love best
+and the one that they love best

-Is as Greeter for the Animals,
+is as Greeter for the Animals,

-All of whom are blessed.
+all of whom are blessed.

-Whether wild or quite tame
+(whether wild or quite tame)

-And it’s always just the same.”
+and it’s always just the same.”

-“When an animal is entering
+“When an animal is entering,

-The bells begin to chime
+the bells begin to chime.

-And a Joy Angel is right there for them
+And a Joy Angel is right there for them…

-I searched her eyes for some sign
+I searched her face for some sign

-That she did not believe
+That she did not believe,

-That she was telling me the truth,
+that she wasn’t telling me the truth,

-Or that she was naive.
+or that she was naive.

 “Can I just suggest… ”

-“Stop thinking, and just feel it.
+Stop thinking, and just feel it.

-And let love do the rest.”
+Let love do the rest.”

-Gently in my arms
+gently in my arms.

-I told him not to be afraid
+I told him not to be afraid,

 not to be alarmed.

-I loved him so very much
+I loved him so very much.

-He was such a good, good boy
+He was such a good, good boy.

-And he had someone waiting for him
+He had someone waiting for him,

 An angel, filled with joy.